ocwg/spec/design/ocwg-design-decisions.md

 ### Resource Structure
 We need to be able to refer to resources using a locally stable ID.
+We support textual and binary content, as "Resources are Web-like".
+Therefore, we also use a MIME-Type.

-Taking the requirements "Resources are Web-like", "Offline" and "Graceful Degration" into account, we get this minimal structure for resources:
+Taking the requirements "Resources are Web-like", "Offline" and "Graceful Degradation" into account, we can use this structure for resources:

+**UML Diagram**

 ![](resource-structure.svg)